DrDad0217/ThePoshDad/aboutme.md

 ---

-I am both a Powershell/Automation enthusiast and a father of the most amazing baby girl in the world.While I my career is still in it's infancy as I approach my seventh year, my want to learn and share my own discoveries and insight has pushed me to create this blog.
+I am both a Powershell/Automation enthusiast and a father of the most amazing baby girl in the world.
+While my career is still in it's infancy as I approach my seventh year, my want to learn and share my own discoveries and insight has pushed me to create this blog.

 ### My story